jim-collier/x9git/README.md

 # x9git

+## Summary

-YAGW: Yet Another Git Wrapper.
+Yet Another Git Wrapper.

+This one vastly simplifies Git - by encouraging an opinionated workflow, and ignoring ≈10% of Git functionality in order to remove ≈90% of its complexity.

+x9git and git are 100% compatible and interchangeable.

+## More detail

 One reason Git is so complex, is because it's so flexible.
 It's so flexible because it supports a wide variety of workflows and team sizes.

 Arguably, 90% of Git's complexity is due to covering a fringe 10% of use-cases.
 If you buy that argument, then axiomatically, if you lop off that 10% of fringe use-cases, then Git becomes 90% easier to work with.

-This project aims to get most of the way there:
+Another reason Git is so complex, is because it deliberately supports a wide variety of workflows (or lack thereof).

+### Basic features

 - x9git encourages (but doesn't necessarily enforce) an opinionated workflow
 - It doesn't cover fringe use-cases, which Git itself can cover while still using this for the more common stuff.